Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

 * Add click-tracking and other event-based beacons
 * Add Analytics plugins

 There are many things that could be implemented for Analytics in Launch.
-This tutoroal is not exhaustive, but should give you a solid overview of the main techniques you need for implementing Analytics on your own site.
+This tutorial is not exhaustive, but should give you a solid overview of the main techniques you need for implementing Analytics on your own site.

 ## Prerequisites